IEC 60320: Interconnection couplers

 Cables with a C13 connector at one end and a type E plug connector at the other are commonly available.
 They have a variety of common uses, including connecting power between older PCs and their monitors, extending existing power cords, connecting to type F outlets strips (commonly used with rack-mount gear to save space and for international standardization) and connecting computer equipment to the output of an uninterruptible power supply (UPS).
 Type J outlets are used in a similar way.

 Withdrawn and other standard sheets

 C3, C4, C11 and C12 standard sheets are no longer listed in the standard.

 Standard sheet C25 shows retaining device dimensions.
 Sheet C26 shows detail dimensions for pillar-type terminals, where the end of the screw bears on a wire directly or through a pressure plate.
 Sheet 27 shows details for screw terminals, where the wire is held by wrapping it around the head of a screw.

+IEC 60320 Gauge Precision Go/No-Go Gauge Set for Connectors and Appliance Inlets

+IEC 60320-3 specifies the standard sheets as well as the corresponding gauges (go/no-go gauges) used for verifying the dimensional compliance of connectors, appliance inlets, plug connectors and appliance outlets.

+These precision gauges are employed in production quality control, type testing and certification processes to check critical dimensions, insertion/withdrawal characteristics, resistance to deformation of the front part of the connector, and the distance from the engagement face to the point of first contact with the pins.
+Gauges are typically manufactured from hardened stainless steel (e.g., hardness ≥ 60 HRC) and supplied with traceable calibration reports.

+The standard defines specific gauges corresponding to each standard sheet (such as those for C1, C5, C7, C13, C14, C15, C16 series and others), including dedicated deformation test gauges and contact depth gauges.